web3masons/MetaSwap/README.md

 The existing version of MetaSwap is an absolute minimal proof of concept that demonstrates a happy-path scenario.
 There are various improvements that could be made to improve this MetaSwap reference implementation and/or additional layers to this ecosystem.

+- More documentation once some things are finalised
 - Good quality code and testing
 - Validation to prevent every edge case
 - Dedicated signalling server